Hesder: History

 The idea of hesder yeshivas is attributed to Yehuda Amital, a rabbi and Israeli politician who served in the Haganah, fought in the 1948 Arab–Israeli War.
 After writing an essay about the religious and moral aspects of military service, he envisaged a program for combining army service and Torah study.
 Following the Six-Day War, Rav Amital became the founding Rosh Yeshiva of Yeshivat Har Etzion, a Hesder Yeshiva in Alon Shevut that Amital headed for 40 years.

 The first yeshivat hesder, Kerem B'Yavneh, was established in 1953 modelled on Nahal, a unit combining time on a (frontier) agricultural settlement with army service.
+However, while the Nahal model focuses on agricultural labor, the Hesder framework replaces the settlement component with intensive Torah study at the yeshiva.

 In 1991, the hesder yeshiva program was awarded the Israel Prize for its special contribution to society and the State of Israel.

 A new Knesset law on Haredi yeshiva student exemptions addresses the legal status of Hesder service and yeshivot.

 In 2011, there were 68 hesder yeshivas in Israel, with a total of over 8,500 students.